FOR-sight-ai/OperaFOR/README.md

 - `main.py`: FastAPI server, sandboxes management, MCP integration, pywebview launcher.
 - `index.html`: unique, responsive, task-oriented user interface.

+## Acknowledgement

+This project received funding from the French ”IA Cluster” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI) and from the "France 2030" program within IRT Saint Exupery.
+The authors gratefully acknowledge the support of the FOR projects.

 ## 📜 License

 This project is open source, under the MIT license.